o2r-project/architecture/docs/04_solution-strategy.md

 ### Demonstration, user data & authentication

-To be able to demonstrate these new features, a _browser-based client application_ is developed.
+To be able to demonstrate the system, a _browser-based client application_ is developed.
 It uses the RESTful API to control the system.
 _OAuth 2.0_ is used for authentication and minimal information, which is already public, is stored for each user.
 This information is shared between all services that require authentication via the database.